twilio-professional-services/clear-long-lived-channels/README.md

 channelAttributes.long_lived = false;
 channelAttributes.status = "INACTIVE";

-After resetting this channel attribute, next time when a customer texts the number, or agent initiates outbound SMS with the same customer's phone number, a new channel will be created.
-Since the new channel is created using the same long-lived Flex Flow, this channel will be long-lived from the beginning.
+After resetting this channel attribute, next time when a customer sends new message to this number, or agent initiates outbound SMS with the same customer's phone number, a new channel will be created.
+Since the new channel is created using the same long-lived defined Flex Flow, this channel will be long-lived from the very beginning.

 # Twilio Service and function deployment